fluhus/snopher/index.md

 # Arrays and Slices

 We are now entering the dangerous zone of unprotected memory access.
-While python is generally memory safe, working with raw pointers might end up in buffer overflows and memory leaks.
+While Python and Go are generally memory safe, working with raw pointers might end up in buffer overflows and memory leaks.

 **Make sure to read this section through in order to avoid bad things.**